-Actual bonus payments for each named executive officer under both the 2015 Annual Bonus Program and the Semi-Annual Bonus Plan are formuladriven, and the formulas are used to calculate actual bonus payments.
-See "Executive Compensation-Non-Equity Incentive Plan Compensation" below for more information about these formulas.
+Actual bonus payments for each named executive officer under both the 2016 Annual Bonus Program and the Semi-Annual Bonus Plan are formula-driven, and the formulas are used to calculate actual bonus payments.
+See "Executive Compensation-Non- Equity Incentive Plan Compensation" below for more information about these formulas.

-Payments to our named executive officers under our 2015 Annual Bonus Program required the achievement of corporate targets established in respect of our: annual revenue metric (33% of payment), annual profitability metric (33% of payment), and annual free cash flow metric (33% of payment).
-The targets were set by the Compensation Committee based on the operating plan approved by our Board at the beginning of fiscal 2015.
+In fiscal 2016, we replaced the pre-tax net income metric (previously used under our 2015 Annual Bonus Program) with an adjusted EBITDA metric, which we believed to be more reflective of the results of our operations, removed the cash flow metric to simplify and avoid unintended results, and lowered the minimum payout to 50% (from 80% in fiscal 2015).
+Our 2016 Annual Bonus Program required the achievement of corporate targets established in respect of our: annual revenue metric (50% of payment) and EBITDA metric (50% of payment).
+Please see "Executive Compensation-Non-Equity Incentive Plan Compensation" for information on how we calculated revenue and EBITDA.
+The targets were set by the Compensation Committee based on the operating plan approved by our Board at the beginning of fiscal 2016.
 The operating plan was based on our history of growth and expectations regarding our future growth, as well as potential challenges in achieving such growth.
 The performance targets were established at a level that the Compensation Committee determined to be challenging for our named executive officers to achieve.
-In fiscal 2015, we achieved 113% of the annual revenue target, 150% of the annual profitability target, and in excess of 150% of the annual free cash flow target, and the Compensation Committee utilized its negative discretion to adjust attainment to 80% of the annual free cash flow target; therefore, our named executive officers earned bonus amounts for all portions of the 2015 Annual Bonus Program.
-Such bonus amounts are reflected in the "2015 Total Non-Equity Incentive Plan Compensation" table below.
+In fiscal 2016, we achieved a 57.4% payout factor in respect of the annual revenue target and a 0% payout factor in respect of the annual EBITDA target.
+Earned bonus amounts are reflected in the "2016 Total Non-Equity Incentive Plan Compensation" table below.

-Payments to our named executive officers under our Semi-Annual Bonus Plan required the achievement of corporate targets set in respect of our semi-annual profitability metric and quarterly corporate milestones, as modified by an individual modifier assigned by each named executive officer's manager (or, in the case of our Chief Executive Officer, by the Board of Directors) based on his or her individual performance.
+Payments to our named executive officers under our Semi-Annual Bonus Plan required the achievement of corporate targets set in respect of our semi-annual profitability metric and quarterly corporate milestones, as modified by an individual modifier assigned by the Chief Executive Officer (or, in the case of our Chief Executive Officer, by the Board of Directors) based on his or her individual performance.
 Such individual modifiers are expressed as a percentage, capped at 125%, and are combined with a Company milestone factor and the level of achievement of our corporate targets, to calculate bonus payments under the plan.